adneforslund/BayesClassification/readme.txt

 To use this program, run it in the command line as python main.py with the following arguments

 main.py -h
-  -To get help useing the program
+  -To get help using the program

-main.py -f path/to/DATA/
+main.py {-tr, --train} -f path/to/DATA/
-  -To train the Bayes classifier, given
+  - Train the classifier, given a pathname to the top directory containing the train-folder

-main.py -cl ,
+main.py {-cl , --classify} -f path/to/DATA/
+  -Use to classify one review, given a pathname to the review

+main.py {-te, --test} -f path/to/DATA/
+  -classify all the reviews in test directory in the DATA folder